Sobek

 Sobek (Ⲥⲟⲩⲕ), also known as Suchus (Σοῦχος), was an ancient Egyptian deity with a complex history and nature.
-He is associated with the Nile crocodile and is often represented as a crocodile-headed humanoid, if not as a crocodile outright.
+He is associated with the Nile crocodile and is usually represented as a crocodile or crocodile-headed humanoid.
 Sobek was also associated with pharaonic power, fertility, and military prowess, but served additionally as a protective deity with apotropaic qualities, invoked especially for protecting others from the dangers presented by the Nile.

 History

 Sobek enjoyed a longstanding presence in the ancient Egyptian pantheon, from the Old Kingdom of Egypt (c.
 2686–2181 BCE) through the Roman period (c.
-30 BCE–350 CE).
+30 BCE – 350 CE).
 He is first known from several different Pyramid Texts of the Old Kingdom, particularly from spell PT 317.
 The spell, which praises the pharaoh as the living incarnation of the crocodile god, reads:

 Unis is Sobek, green of plumage, with alert face and raised fore, the splashing one who came from the thigh and tail of the great goddess in the sunlight ...
 Unis has appeared as Sobek, Neith's son.
 Unis will eat with his mouth, Unis will urinate and Unis will copulate with his penis.
 Unis is lord of semen, who takes women from their husbands to the place Unis likes according to his heart's fancy.

 The origin of his name, Sbk in Egyptian, is debated among scholars, but many believe that it is derived from a causative of the verb "to impregnate".

 This statue of Sobek was found at Amenemhat III's mortuary temple (which was connected to his pyramid at Hawara in the Faiyum), serving as a testament to this king's devotion to Sobek.
 Ashmolean Museum, Oxford.

 This Late Period (c.
 400–250 BCE) statue shows Sobek bearing the falcon head of Re-Harakhti, illustrating the fusion of Sobek and Re into Sobek-Re.
 Walters Art Museum, Baltimore.